homonoidian/termbox2.cr/README.md

 Planned for use in [https://github.com/homonoidian/novika](Novika), may contain bugs & bad things because I never did bindings before and I don't like C.

-Also IDK how you'd ship the `.so` but whatever.
-That `build.sh` seems like an ugly thing.
-Honestly, Crystal should have a native (and possibly stdlib) Termbox- like lib, and I don't think it's too much to implement.
-Just saying though, after all, I could have done it but didn't.

 ## Installation

 1. Add the dependency to your `shard.yml`: